-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For The Quarterly Period Ended March 31, 2023

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File No. 001-38609

-(Exact name of registrant as specified in its charter)

-Delaware

-(State of Incorporation)

-36-4904146 (I.R.S.
-Employer Identification No.)

-3040 Post Oak Boulevard, 15th Floor Houston, TX 77056 (832) 844-1015

-(Address, including zip code, and telephone number, including area code, of principal executive offices of registrant)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.01 Par Value KLXE The Nasdaq Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company X

-Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The registrant has one class of common stock, \$0.01 par value, of which 16,407,421 shares were outstanding as of May 4, 2023.
+Mark One) ☑ QUARTERLY REPORT PURSUAN NT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For The Quarterly Period Ended l June 30, 2023 ☐ TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 001 29500 I/I K LX Energy Services (Exact name of registrant as specif ed in its charter) Delaware (State of Incorpora ition) 36-4904146 (I.R.S.
+Employer Identification No.) 3040 Post Oak Boulevard, 1 Houston, TX 7705 (832) 844-1015 (Address, including z ip code, and telephone number, including area code, of principal executive offices of registrant) Securities registered pursuant to Section on 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered l Common Stock, \$0.01 Par Value KLXE The Nasdaq Global Select Market ction 13 or 15(d) of the Securities Exchange Act of 1934 durin 2) has been subject to such filing requirements for the past 90 o File required to be submitted pursuant to Rule 405 of Regulatistrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ ion S-T a non-accelerated filer, a smaller reporting company, or an er company," and "emerging growth company" in Rule 12b-2 o Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company × If an emerging growth company, indicate by inancial accounting standards provided pursuant t o use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant i s a shell company (as defined in Rule 12b-2 o f the Exchange Act).
+Yes $\square$ No $\boxtimes$ The registrant has one class of common stock, \$0.01 par value, of which 16,407,421 shares w ere outstanding as of August 3, 2023.